felippe-regazio/logflake/README.md

 const logger = require('logflake');
 const log = logger({ logDir: './logs' });

+/**
+ * here are some usage examples. to the last one (the error) we ask the logger
+ * to save the output on a logfile at ./logs. you can also choose to save all
+ * the logs output automatically, keep reading the docs to know more about */

 log('Hello world');

 log('Wellcome %s', 'dev');

 log('warn', 'Oh no, this is a waning');

-// save this output to a logfile at ./logs. you can also choose to save
-// all the logs automatically, keep reading the docs to know how log('error', 'Oh no, an error has occurred!').save();
+log('error', 'Oh no, an error has occurred!').save();
 ```